Danny Masterson: Early years

-Starting at age four, Masterson worked as a child model and was featured in magazine articles as well as television commercials beginning at age five.
-He starred in musicals at the age of eight and began acting as well.
-Masterson's singing voice "disappeared" by his teenage years.
-By the age of 16, he had appeared in over 100 commercials, including ones for Kellogg's Frosted Flakes, Hardee's, Hostess, Tang, and Clearasil.
+Starting at age four, Masterson worked as a child model, and at age five, was featured in magazine articles as well as television commercials.
+Masterson starred in musicals at the age of eight and began acting as well.
+His singing voice "disappeared" by his teenage years.
+By the time he was 16 years-old, Masterson had appeared in over 100 commercials, including ones for Kellogg's Frosted Flakes, Hardee's, Hostess, Tang, and Clearasil.

 Acting career

 In the early 1990s, Masterson had a role in Beethoven's 2nd, and starred as Justin in Cybill.
 After starring in the third and fourth seasons of Cybill, Masterson decided he wanted to move on and audition for a show originally titled Teenage Wasteland, which later was changed to That '70s Show.

 Masterson starred in all eight seasons of That '70s Show as Steven Hyde.
 His role on That '70s Show launched Masterson's career, allowing him to pursue other endeavors between tapings.
 After the show concluded, Masterson acted in several movies and made guest appearances on television shows including Punk'd and MADtv.
 Along with 70s costars Ashton Kutcher and Wilmer Valderrama, he co-hosted the Fox TV special Woodstock 1999.
 He had a role in the 2008 comedy Yes Man.
 Masterson starred with his real-life future wife, Bijou Phillips, in the 2009 drama The Bridge to Nowhere.

 In 2011, Masterson guest-starred as James Roland in USA Network's White Collar (episode "Where There's a Will").
 He portrayed Jerry Rubin in the 2010 movie, The Chicago 8.

 In 2012, the sitcom Men at Work premiered on TBS, co-starring Masterson, Michael Cassidy, James Lesure, and Adam Busch.
 In 2012, Masterson appeared in the film Alter Egos, directed by Jordan Galland.

 Masterson starred alongside Sam Elliott, Elisha Cuthbert, and his That 70s Show costar Ashton Kutcher in the Netflix comedy series The Ranch from 2016 to 2018.
 His character was written out of the series in the middle of filming the third 20-episode season because of the rape and assault allegations against him.
 For similar reasons, he was the only surviving main or supporting cast member of That '70s Show not to be invited back to the sequel series That '90s Show, and his character, Steven Hyde, was simply not mentioned in the new series.
 His former castmate on That '70s Show and a fellow Scientologist, Laura Prepon, had left the Church by the time of the allegations.